Gold Rush: Where Was the TV Show Filmed?

 The Klondlike, Yukon, Canada

-The Klondlike region is near the Dawson City in Yukon, Canada.
-The Quartz Creek Mine is located outside of Dawson City and is at the confluence with other two creeks named Toronto and Calder Creek.
-The location has been featured in season 2 and 3, when both the times Hoffman crew decided to explore the creek for gold.
+The Klondike region is near Dawson City in Yukon, Canada.
+The Quartz Creek Mine is located outside of Dawson City and is at the confluence with two other creeks named Toronto and Calder Creek.
+The location has been featured in seasons 2 and 3 when Hoffman’s crew decided to explore the creek for gold.

-In season 3, Hoffman and Turin crew also explored the Indian River Mine.
+In season 3, Hoffman and the Turin crew also explored the Indian River Mine.
 It is located 2 miles away from the Quartz Mine, in the North-West direction.
-Other mines located near the Dawson City are McKinnon Creek Mine, Scribner Creek Mine and Eureka Creek Mine.
-All the three mines are at the South of the Dawson City.
-McKinnon Mine was featured in season 5 and 6 by Hoffman and Turin crew, Parker Schnabel crew mined at the Scribner Creek in season 4, 5 and 6, and Eureka Creek was explored by Tony Beets crew in season 5 and 6.
+Other mines located near Dawson City are McKinnon Creek Mine, Scribner Creek Mine, and Eureka Creek Mine.
+All three mines are in the South of Dawson City.
+McKinnon Mine was featured in seasons 5 and 6 by the Hoffman and Turin crew, the Parker Schnabel crew mined at Scribner Creek in seasons 4, 5, and 6, and Eureka Creek was explored by the Tony Beets crew in seasons 5 and 6.

 Guyana